 (1) Each stock option listed vests and becomes exercisable in three equal annual installments beginning on the first anniversary of the grant date, provided the named executive officer remains employed by our company through the applicable vesting dates.
-The vesting of the options is accelerated upon a change in control of our company.
+The vesting of the options is accelerated upon death, disability or a change in control of our company.

-(2) Represents the number of our shares underlying RSU awards that vest at various dates after December 31, 2012, provided that the named executive officer remains employed with our company through the applicable vesting dates.
-The vesting of the RSU awards is accelerated upon a change in control of our company.
+(2) Represents the number of our shares underlying RSU awards that vest at various dates after January 3, 2015, provided that the named executive officer remains employed with our company through the applicable vesting dates.
+The vesting of the RSU awards is accelerated upon death, disability or a change in control of our company.

-(3) Based upon the closing price of our common stock of \$26.26 on December 28, 2012, the last trading day before the close of our fiscal year.
+(3) Based upon the closing price of our common stock of \$42.38 on January 2, 2015, the last trading day before the close of our fiscal year.

-Option Exercises and Stock Vested in Fiscal 2012
+Option Exercises and Stock Vested in Fiscal 2014

-The following table provides information on the exercises of options and vesting of restricted stock units during fiscal 2012 for each of our named executive officers.
-No other equity awards vested or were exercised during fiscal 2012.
+The following table provides information on the exercises of options and vesting of restricted stock units during fiscal 2014 for each of our named executive officers.
+No other equity awards vested or were exercised during fiscal 2014.